shreyasgune/sgune.github.io/docs/what_i_do.md

 # What I Do

-### I work to optimize game performance, cost, and reliability.
+### I work on making applications be cloud native so that they run: cheaper, reliable and performant.

 - Service-Level Objectives: SLI, SLO, SLA, Error Budget, Burn Rate
 - Distributed Systems: Architecture, hybrid environments, high availability